Connect with others who understand.

 Antispasticity Medications

-Baclofen (Lioresal) is a muscle relaxant and the preferred drug for treating spasticity in MS. It may relieve cramping, muscle tightness, and spasms.
+Baclofen, a muscle relaxant and the preferred drug for treating spasticity in MS, may relieve cramping, muscle tightness, and spasms.
 “I’ve taken baclofen for years.
 It works about 50 percent of the time,” said one member of MyMSTeam.
 Another added, “I’ve been on it for years and went from multiple daily spasms to just a few a month.”

-Other medications, such as cyclobenzaprine (Flexeril), have also been known to reduce spasms.
+Other medications, such as cyclobenzaprine, have also been known to reduce spasms.

 Over-the-Counter Pain Relievers

-Common painkillers are the first-line treatment for spasticity.
 Some members of MyMSTeam have found temporary muscular relief with aspirin, ibuprofen, or acetaminophen.
-Members also use topical pain-relief creams or ointments to loosen tight muscles.
+Members also apply topical pain relief creams or ointments to their skin to help loosen tight muscles.

 Botox

-Botulinum toxin (Botox) injections have typically been used in MS to treat bladder dysfunction.
-But some neurologists prescribe them as a muscle relaxant for the spasticity that occurs with an MS hug.
+Botulinum toxin (Botox) injections have typically been used in MS to treat bladder dysfunction, but some neurologists prescribe them as a muscle relaxant for MS hug spasticity.
 “Today I really noticed the tension releasing; ‘frozen solid’ muscles beginning to ‘thaw,’” said one member who received Botox.

 Medical Marijuana

 Several studies have shown evidence of cannabinoids’ potential in treating MS spasticity.
-Nabiximol (Sativex), a cannabis-based mouth spray found to help muscle spasms, is approved for use in the U.K.
+Nabiximol (Sativex), a cannabis-based mouth spray found to help muscle spasms, is approved for use in the United Kingdom.

 Because the MS hug may last for a few seconds or hours, many members of MyMSTeam often do nothing and wait for symptoms to pass.
 When MS hug pain or discomfort becomes unbearable, members report some success with many of the same remedies and complementary and alternative medicine therapies that help with general MS pain.